 Fellows will already have achieved the professional capabilities to the level required for consultant practice.
-This curriculum requires them to demonstrate the GPCs within the clinical context of Major Trauma .
+This curriculum requires them to demonstrate the GPCs within the clinical context of OPBS.

 Items from the syllabus are combined with items taken from the Generic Professional Capabilities Framework to form the small tasks which are the CiP descriptors.
-When the small tasks of the descriptors are integrated they comprise the constituent parts of the role of a consultant surgeon (CiPs).
-When CiPs are taken together, along with the Generic Professional Capabilities, the role of a consultant surgeon, the overall outcome of the curriculum, is described.
+When the small tasks of the descriptors are integrated they comprise the constituent parts of the role of a Consultant Surgeon (CiPs).
+When CiPs are taken together, along with the Generic Professional Capabilities, the role of a Consultant Surgeon, the overall outcome of the curriculum, is described.
 Each of these CiPs will be developed through training until the level required of a day one consultant is reached.
-Assessment in an outcomes based curriculum through the Multiple Consultant Report (MCR) examines the trainee from the perspective of the outcome (specialty consultant), and compares performance in each CiP and in the GPCs to that level.
+Assessment in an outcomes-based curriculum through the Multiple Consultant Report (MCR) examines the trainee from the perspective of the outcome (Consultant Surgeon), and compares performance in each CiP and in the GPCs to that level.
 If the outcome level is not reached, then targeted feedback and development plans can be made with reference to the CiP descriptors and beyond to the syllabus items and GPC items that combine to form the descriptors.

-3.3 Descriptors for CiPs
+3.2 Descriptors for CiPs

-The five CiPs taken together describe the role of a specialty consultant but more detail is needed to help fellows develop that capability through training via detailed feedback and focused development goals.
+The five CiPs taken together describe the role of a Consultant Surgeon in OPBS, but more detail is needed to help fellows develop that capability through training via detailed feedback and focused development goals.